-Beyond formal activities, colleges also want to know about your interests and hobbies.
+Beyond formal activities, colleges also want to know about your interests and hobbies, and about your work experience and family obligations.
 Many times, a hobby might turn into a potential major or career.
 Sometimes an interesting hobby can make you stand out as an applicant.
-Getting a pilot's license, building custom surf boards, teaching yourself old English, knitting, photography, baking, collecting beetles - these are examples of activities that showcase a side of your personality that the admissions officers don't see by traditional standards.
-Be sure to include them in a resume, an essay, or an interview!
+Getting a pilot's license, building custom surfboards, teaching yourself old English, knitting, photography, baking, collecting beetles - these are examples of activities that showcase a side of your personality that the admissions officers don't see by traditional standards.
+Similarly, colleges understand that part-time work, chores around the house, caring for a younger sibling or a grandparent, or otherwise supporting your family could be a critical part of your life.
+Be sure to include all of these things in a resume, an essay, or an interview!